Hello Kitty Island Adventure

 Cross-Platform Optimization

-Architected shaders to perform across radically different hardware profiles—from iPad Mini 4 to PlayStation 5.
+Architected shaders to perform across radically different hardware profiles.
 Implemented a tiered quality system with distinct shader variants, targeting visual quality first with graceful degradation paths for legacy hardware.

 Target Performance